ishtiaqniloy/TCP-RST-VideoStreaming/README.md

 1. If server is outside the subnet, enable attacker to sniff all packets between network gateway and the victim : python MITM.py victim_ip
 2. If server is within the same subnet, enable attacket to sniff all packets between a local server and the victim: python MITM.py victim_ip server_ip
 3. Begin TCP RST attack: python RST.py victim_ip

+Documentation folder contains the design and the implementation reports.
+It also inculdes testing screenshots.